clechasseur/mini_exercism/DEVELOPMENT.md

 ### Rust nightly

-In order to run `rustfmt`, you will need a Nightly Rust toolset.
+Certain tools require a Nightly Rust toolset.
 If you do not have one installed, you can install one via `rustup` by running

 ```bash
 rustup toolchain install nightly
 ```

-If you already have one installed but it was too old, it was probably updated earlier when you ran `rustup update` 😉
+If you already have one installed, but it was too old, it was probably updated earlier when you ran `rustup update` 😉

 ### Just